What is OCW?

-Founded in 2015, NOCW envisions a society that understands, respects and accepts the complexities of obesity and values science and clinically-based care.
+Originally founded in 2015 as NOCW (National Obesity Care Week), in 2019 the awareness campaign became OCW (Obesity Care Week) and has a global vision for a society that understands, respects and accepts the complexities of obesity and values science and clinically-based care.

-National Obesity Care Week (NOCW) aims to change the way we care about obesity by:
+Obesity Care Week (OCW) aims to change the way society cares about obesity by:

 - Providing science and clinically-based education on obesity

 - Advocating for access to affordable and comprehensive care

 - Weight bias in healthcare, employment, entertainment and education needs to end.